 There are more than 600 known Avenues of Honour across our country, and details of each is recorded on a central website.
 Giant figs planted in 1915 in South Australia’s Normanville recognise volunteers to the Great War, cypress trees in Lara Victoria commemorate servicemen of WW2, and flame trees in far-north Queensland remember those lost in Afghanistan.

-“These trees are living reminders of those who have served, sacrificed and suffered,” says Glenn Williams, director of TREENET, the non-profit behind the Avenues of Honour project.
+“These trees are living reminders of those who have served, sacrificed and suffered,” says Tim Johnson, Director of TREENET, the non-profit behind the Avenues of Honour project.

 “And to keep them alive, we’re calling on all Australians to contribute their local knowledge.”